NeLLi-team/gvclass/README.md

 * The classification result is summarized in a tab separated file \<query name\>.summary.tab

 ### Taxonomy assignments
-*  Taxonomy assignments are provided on different taxonomic levels.
+*  Taxonomy assignments are provided on different taxonomic levels
-*  To yield an assignments all nearest neighbors in GVOG phylogenetic tree have to be in agreement.
+*  To yield an assignments all nearest neighbors in GVOG phylogenetic tree have to be in agreement
-*  Depending on the number of identified unique GVOGs an assignment is provided if at least 1 GVOG (stringency "gte1"), 2 GVOGs (stringency "gte2") or 3 GVOGs (stringency "gte3") were found.
+*  Depending on the number of identified unique GVOGs an assignment is provided if at least 1 GVOG (stringency "gte1"), 2 GVOGs (stringency "gte2") or 3 GVOGs (stringency "gte3") were found
-*  Less stringent is the "majority" approach, here more than 50% of identified markers have to yield the same taxonomy to enable and assignment.
+*  Less stringent is the "majority" approach, here more than 50% of identified markers have to yield the same taxonomy to enable and assignment
-*  If taxonomy assignments are not in agreement at a low taxonomy level (e.g. species, genus, or family) then the next higher taxonomy level will be evaluated, up to the domain level.
+*  If taxonomy assignments are not in agreement at a low taxonomy level (e.g. species, genus, or family) then the next higher taxonomy level will be evaluated, up to the domain level
-* March 2023: Added experimental feature xgboost classifier based on kmers.
-Provides assignment of provided sequences (fna) to cellular domains, phages or NCLDV together with order level assignment (if NCLDV).
+* March 2023: Added experimental feature xgboost classifier based on kmers (xgb).
+Provides assignment of provided sequences (fna) to cellular domains, phages or Nucleocytoviricota together with order level assignment.
+It is not recommended to rely on this output, it will be replaced by a more powerful classifier in the next major update.

 ### Contamination
 * Giant virus genomes typically have less than 10 out of a set of 56 universal cellular housekeeping genes (UNI56).
 Higher UNI56 counts indicate cellular contamination, or giant virus sequences that are located on host contigs.
   * UNI56u (unique counts), UNI56t(total counts), UNI56df (duplication factor) are provided and can be used for further quality filtering
-* Giant virus genomes typically have a duplication factor of GVOG7 (as subset of GVOG9) of below 3.
+* Giant virus genomes typically have a duplication factor of GVOG7 and  GVOG9 of below 3.
 Higher GVOG7 duplication factors indicate the presence mixed viral populations.
-  * GVOG7u (unique counts), GVOG7t(total counts), GVOG7df (duplication factor) are provided and can be used for further quality filtering
+  * GVOG9u, GVOG7u (unique counts), GVOG7t, GVOG7t(total counts), GVOG9df, GVOG7df (duplication factor) are provided and can be used for further quality filtering
 * Giant viruses may break any of these rules, thus, gvclass does not perform automatic quality filtering based on marker gene counts.

 ## Benchmarking